Director, Office of Research Ethics and Integrity

 When publicising or disseminating research findings, researchers must comply with the following protocols:

-- Publication of multiple papers based on the same set(s) or subset(s) of data is not acceptable except where there is full cross-referencing within the papers (for example, in a series of closely related work, or where a complete work grew out of a preliminary publication and this is fully acknowledged)
+- Publication of multiple papers based on the same set(s) or subset(s) of data (sometimes called ‘salami-slicing’) is not acceptable except where there is full cross-referencing within the papers (for example, in a series of closely related work, or where a complete work grew out of a preliminary publication and this is fully acknowledged).

-- All other relevant work must be acknowledged properly when research findings are disseminated
+- All other relevant work must be acknowledged and cited properly when research findings are disseminated.

-- Publications must include information on the sources of financial support for the research.
-Financial sponsorship that carries an embargo on such naming of a sponsor must be avoided
+- Publications must include information on the sources of financial or non-financial support for the research.
+Any sponsorship that carries restrictions on publication must be avoided.

-- All clinical trials must be registered with a recognised register in order to promote access to such information.
+- All clinical trials and if appropriate, other study types, must be registered with a recognised register.

 Schools, institutes, centres and research units are responsible for encouraging and promoting responsible authorship practices that are considered appropriate within the discipline area.
 QUT expects that the authorship of research publications will be properly determined in accordance with the following criteria.